kaltura/playkit-js/docs/drm-system.md

 ## DRM System Selection

 Once the player gets an encrypted source to play it has to select the DRM system to run with.
-<br>The following article explains the default selection, and how an application may force select one by configuration.
+The following article explains the default selection, and how an application may force select one by configuration.

 ### Default Selection